 b) Different top management for those activities

-The Managing Director of AIHA-LAP, LLC and has the authority for supervision of the finances for AIHA-LAP, LLC, contractual arrangements, and supervision of the implementation of the policies and procedures, and delegation of authority for certain activities on her behalf.
+The Managing Director of AIHA LAP and has the authority for supervision of the finances for AIHA LAP, contractual arrangements, and supervision of the implementation of the policies and procedures, and delegation of authority for certain activities on her behalf.
 The Managing Director’s position description provides further details on these and other responsibilities.
-The Managing Director of AIHA-LAP, LLC does not serve in a similar capacity with any of AIHA, AIHA-PAT, LLC or AIHA Registry Programs, LLC.
-The Managing Director of AIHA-LAP, LLC reports to the AIHA CEO.
-The AIHA CEO is not involved with the day-to-day operations or the accreditation process, but is kept informed of the status of the accreditation programs by the AIHA-LAP, LLC Managing Director.
+The Managing Director of AIHA LAP does not serve in a similar capacity with any of AIHA, AIHA PAT, LLC, or AIHA Registry Programs, LLC.
+The Managing Director of AIHA LAP reports to the AIHA CEO.
+The AIHA CEO is not involved with the day-to-day operations or the accreditation process but is kept informed of the status of the accreditation programs by the AIHA LAP Managing Director.

-The AIHA Board of Directors has fiscal responsibility and oversight of AIHA-LAP, LLC, and approves the AIHA-LAP, LLC budget.
-The AIHA Board of Directors also interfaces with the AIHA CEO, who hires the Managing Director of AIHA-LAP, LLC.
-There is a Professional and Administrative Service Agreement between AIHA and AIHA-LAP, LLC for technical staff, office space, and support/professional services.
-AIHA-LAP, LLC provides annual payments through a License Agreement with AIHA to use the AIHA name and brand.
-AIHA-LAP, LLC has liability insurance for its staff, volunteers and site assessors.
+The AIHA Board of Directors has fiscal responsibility and oversight of AIHA LAP, and approves the AIHA LAP budget.
+The AIHA Board of Directors also interfaces with the AIHA CEO, who hires the Managing Director of AIHA LAP.
+There is a Professional and Administrative Service Agreement between AIHA and AIHA LAP for technical staff, office space, and support/professional services.
+AIHA LAP provides annual payments through a License Agreement with AIHA to use the AIHA name and brand.
+AIHA LAP has liability insurance for its staff, volunteers, and site assessors.

 c) Personnel different from those involved in the accreditation decision-making process

-Accreditation decisions are made by AIHA-LAP, LLC’s Analytical Accreditation Board (AAB).
+Accreditation decisions are made by AIHA LAP’s Analytical Accreditation Board (AAB).
 In the past, AAB members were elected through balloting, but that process was changed to an appointment process in 2009.
-The staff of AIHA-LAP, LLC does not make accreditation decisions, nor does the AIHA CEO.
+The staff of AIHA LAP does not make accreditation decisions, nor does the AIHA CEO.
 In addition, the AIHA Board of Directors is not involved in the accreditation decisions.
-The members of AIHA-LAP, LLC’s AAB do not serve in any position of AIHA, AIHA-PAT, LLC or AIHA Registry Programs, LLC.
+The members of AIHA LAP’s AAB do not serve in any position of AIHA, AIHA PAT, LLC, or AIHA Registry Programs, LLC.

 d) No possibility to influence the outcome of an accreditation assessment

-All AIHA-LAP, LLC site assessors are required to sign Site Assessor Contracts (SAC) with AIHA-LAP, LLC that includes language regarding conflict of interest and confidentiality.
+All AIHA LAP site assessors are required to sign a Confidentiality and Conflict of Interest form and the Site Assessor Contract (SAC) with AIHA LAP that includes language regarding conflict of interest and confidentiality.
 Assessors cannot serve on the AAB, making accreditation decisions.
 The reports of the site assessment submitted by the site assessors are considered by the AAB in accreditation decisions, but the assessors cannot influence the final accreditation decision.
-As discussed in the previous section, all accreditation decisions are made by the AIHA-LAP, LLC AAB.
-The members of AIHA-LAP, LLC’s related bodies (AIHA, AIHA-PAT, LLC. and AIHA Registry Programs) do not serve in any position within AIHA-LAP, LLC that has a possibility to influence the outcome of an assessment for accreditation.
+As discussed in the previous section, all accreditation decisions are made by the AIHA LAP AAB.
+The members of AIHA LAP’s related bodies (AIHA, AIHA PAT, LLC, and AIHA Registry Programs) do not serve in any position within AIHA LAP that has the possibility to influence the outcome of an assessment for accreditation.

 Laboratory Rights and Duties

-a) The CAB commits to fulfill continually the requirements for accreditation set by the AIHA-LAP, LLC for the areas where accreditation is sought or granted.
-AIHA-LAP, LLC gives due notice of any changes to its requirements for accreditation (Policies).
+a) The CAB commits to fulfill continually the requirements for accreditation set by the AIHA LAP for the areas where accreditation is sought or granted.
+AIHA LAP gives due notice of any changes to its requirements for accreditation (Policies).
 It takes account of views expressed by interested parties before deciding on the precise form and effective date of the changes.
-Following a decision on, and publication of, the changed requirements, the CAB carries out any necessary adjustments.
-This includes an agreement to adapt to changes in the requirements for accreditation, to be verified at the next assessment by AIHA-LAP, LLC.
+Following a decision on and publication of the changed requirements, the CAB carries out any necessary adjustments.
+This includes an agreement to adapt to changes in the requirements for accreditation, to be verified at the next assessment by AIHA LAP.

-b) When requested, the CAB affords such accommodation and cooperation as is necessary to enable AIHA-LAP, LLC to verify fulfillment of requirements for accreditation.
+b) When requested, the CAB affords such accommodation and cooperation as is necessary to enable AIHA LAP to verify the fulfillment of requirements for accreditation.
 This applies to all premises where the conformity assessment services take place.

 d) The CAB provides access to those documents that provide insight into the level of independence and impartiality of the CAB from its related bodies, where applicable.

-e) CAB arranges the witnessing of CAB services when requested by AIHA-LAP, LLC.
+e) CAB arranges the witnessing of CAB services when requested by AIHA LAP.

 f) The CAB claims accreditation only with respect to the scope for which it has been granted accreditation, per Policy Module 7.

-g) The CAB does not use its accreditation in such a manner as to bring AIHA-LAP, LLC into disrepute.
+g) The CAB does not use its accreditation in such a manner as to bring AIHA LAP into disrepute.

-h) The CAB pays fees as shall be determined by AIHA-LAP, LLC (Fee Schedule available upon request).
+h) The CAB pays fees as shall be determined by AIHA LAP (Fee Schedule available upon request).

-i) The CAB adheres to the requirements in Policy Module 3, Accreditation, Maintenance and Reaccreditation Process, which requires the accredited CAB that it informs the AIHA-LAP, LLC by, without delay, of significant changes relevant to its accreditation, in any aspect of its status or operation relating to its legal, commercial, ownership or organizational status, the organization, top management and key personnel, main policies, resources and premises, scope of accreditation, and other such matters that may affect the ability of the CAB to fulfill requirements for accreditation.
+i) The CAB adheres to the requirements in Policy Module 3, Accreditation, Maintenance and Reaccreditation Process, which requires the accredited CAB that it informs the AIHA LAP by, without delay, of significant changes relevant to its accreditation, in any aspect of its status or operation relating to its legal, commercial, ownership or organizational status, the organization, top management, and key personnel, main policies, resources and premises, the scope of accreditation, and other such matters that may affect the ability of the CAB to fulfill requirements for accreditation.